Tacoma Dry Dock

 - Incinerators

-Asbestos Use at Tacoma Drydocks
+How Did Asbestos Use at Tacoma Drydocks Affect Workers?

-During its peak operation, Tacoma Drydocks used large amounts of asbestos.
+During its peak operation, Tacoma Dry Docks used large amounts of asbestos.
 Most shipyards did the same thing before the Environmental Protection Agency (EPA) placed strict regulations on asbestos use in the 1970s.

 Spouses and children of these workers are also at risk of developing asbestos-related illnesses via second-hand exposure.
 Most shipyards in the past didn’t require workers to wear protective gear, nor did they supply the gear.